 A Poodle wearing its full coat will require regular professional grooming, which is why many owners keep their coats trimmed.

-Are Bordoodle’s Hypoallergenic?
+Are Bordoodles Hypoallergenic?

 Although Poodles have a reputation for being hypoallergenic, there are no guarantees with a Border Collie Poodle mix.

-Unfortunately, there is no such thing as a truly hypoallergenic dog.
+In fact, there is no such thing as a truly hypoallergenic dog.

-All dogs have allergens in their fur, skin dander, and saliva – even poodles, some just shed less than others.
+All dogs have allergens in their fur, skin dander, and saliva – even Poodles!
+Some dog breeds just shed less than others.

-In general, they are also loving, playful, and energetic so a Bordoodle usually does well in active families with children.
+In general, Border Collie Poodle mix dogs are also loving, playful, and energetic.
+So, they usually do well in active families with children.

 Poodles are active, proud, and intelligent dogs.
-This is true no matter their size!
+This is true no matter their size.